bytebase/bytebase.com/content/docs/get-started/self-host.md

 }
 ```

-**Note**: Because Bytebase need Websocket for some features.
-You also need to config NGINX to support websocket like above.
+**Note**: Because Bytebase need WebSocket for some features, you also need to configure NGINX to support WebSocket like above.

 #### Allow external access via External URL